 Call Me Heena

 “I feel like a mermaid.
-My body tells me I am a man and my soul tells me I am a woman”.
+My body tells me I am a man and my soul tells me I am a woman” — Heena, 51.

-Growing up in Bangladesh, I was influenced by predominant prejudices and stereotypes about Hijras.
-Then, I met Heena, who opened her life to me and helped me get to know the other members of her community as the mothers, daughters, friends, and lovers that they are.
-Call Me Heena is my attempt to show the beauty in Hijra lives, despite the challenges and discrimination they face.
+Growing up in Bangladesh, I was influenced by prejudices and stereotypes about hijras.
+Then I met Heena, who opened up her life to me and helped me get to know the other members of her community as the mothers, daughters, friends, and lovers that they are.
+Call Me Heena is my attempt to show the beauty in hijra lives, despite the challenges and discrimination they face.